 Blue Circle has also made available as an add-on option an external power supply called the EPS.
 With the power supply hooked up to the 002i, the augmented amp is dramatically more impressive, audibly a whole other amplifier.
 It sounds firmer, more forceful, vigorous, faster, firmer, more energetic, and tighter, with more evident control.
 Edges are clearer & better defined, the overall presentation has a sharper focus.
 Without the EPS, the 002i is a bit softer, ‘romantic,’ easeful.
 With the EPS, beauty is no longer the amp’s most conspicuous quality…or rather the beauty has more backbone.
 I suspect the 002i with the EPS probably gives us more than a hint of what to expect from the forthcoming NSi.

 Some people who start out with the 002i alone and come to like it may not like the added forcefulness and clearer focus introduced by the EPS, may prefer the stand alone amp’s slight softness, especially on warmer speakers that can’t take advantage of the EPS’s qualities.
 Some may like the stand alone on some recordings, the full boat on others!

 Note: As the 002i/EPS combination begins to break in further, I am now beginning to realize not only what a captivating little beast it is but also that the 002i is actually two amplifiers: the romantic stand-alone 022i and the elegant, lively, sophisticated 002i/ESP.
 So, at least until the forthcoming NSi arrives, Blue Circle actually has three integrated amps in the line.
 Further, the 022i and 002i/ESP now strike me as equals, two amps that will choose among us.
-The passionate, bass-loving, red meat listeners on one side, the discriminating lovers of eloquence, beauty, and nuance on the other.
+The passionate, bass-loving, and connoisseurs of prime rib on one side, the discriminating lovers of eloquence, beauty, and nuance on the other.
 I’m not talking extremes here, just clear variations on the Blue Circle sound.
 The 022i is no dumb head-banger and the O02i is no priss.
 These are Blue Circle amps, folks.
 As we have come to know, the 1022 school of Blue Circle amps and N series cater to different tastes.
 And Gilbert has the uncanny ability to ‘know’ and value both of these tastes — more important, to address them both brilliantly.

 Price for the stand alone 002i is $5250.
 The EPS is an additional $1750 and can be added later.